cosmicjs/amazon-product-search/README.md

-# Codogo CosmicJS Extension example
+# Amazon Product Search
-## Search Amazon's product catalouge and add products with afiliate links to your cosmic bucket
+## Search Amazon's product catalouge and add products with afiliate links to your Cosmic JS Bucket

 Run using:
 `yarn run start` or `npm run start`